nunofachada/simoututils/README.md

 3. Quantity of available grass
 4. Mean sheep energy
 5. Mean wolves energy
-6. Mean value of the countdown parameter in all cells.
+6. Mean value of the cells countdown parameter

 <a name="corefunctionality"></a>